IshaNagar1/IshaNagar1.github.io/_posts/2026-03-29-second-post.md

 <h2>Mixed Hearing Loss</h2>

-**This is where both types come together, which can make things feel more difficult.**
+<p>This is where both types come together, which can make things feel more difficult.</p>

 <h3>What It Is</h3>